skyrockets-21/skyrockets-21.github.io/_pages/about.md

 -->

-News:
+⚕️📚 Research:
 ---
+**2023**

+**September**:

+- I am glad to share that I am joining the [**Pitt HexAI Lab**](https://pitthexai.github.io/) **at the University of Pittsburgh as a Healthcare Explainable AI Researcher** under the supervision of Professor [Ahmad P. Tafti](https://aptafti.github.io/)!

-**📚 September 2023**: Our work **MedAI: Addressing Healthcare Burnout with AI-Powered Solution** has been accepted at the [Task Focused IR in the Era of Generative AI](https://ir-ai.github.io/) at Microsoft Research, Redmond, Washington!
+- Our work MedAI has been accepted at the [**Task Focused IR in the Era of Generative AI**](https://ir-ai.github.io/) **co-hosted by Microsoft Research and the Univ. of Washington**!

-**📚 September 2023**: I am attending various AI in healthcare / biomedicine event organized by Harvard Medical School / Mass General Brigham in Boston!
+- I am attending various AI in healthcare / biomedicine event organized by Harvard Medical School / Mass General Brigham in Boston!

+**June**: I will be attending the [AIMI Symposium](https://aimi.stanford.edu/aimisymposium/agenda) in person organized by the Stanford Center for Artificial Intelligence in Medicine and Imaging (AIMI Center) at Stanford University !

+**April**: I have been selected to participate in an ML in Healthcare summer research camp at UIUC and I am happy to have Professor [Jimeng Sun](https://sunlab.org/). and Ph.D. student [Zhen Lin](https://zlin7.github.io) as my advisors!

+🧑‍💻🏆  Hackathons:
+---
+**2023**

-**🏆 September 2023**: Our team attended the [IWBDA](https://www.iwbdaconf.org/2023/) and won the Gold Medal at the [Nonaworks Hackathon 2023](https://www.nonasoftware.org/) for our work on Phenotype Entity Recognition Model.
+**September**: Our team attended the [IWBDA](https://www.iwbdaconf.org/2023/) and won the Gold Medal at the [Nonaworks Hackathon 2023](https://www.nonasoftware.org/) for our work on Phenotype Entity Recognition Model.
 It's awesome to learn ML in Biology and Synthetic Biology in Boston!

-**📚 September 2023**: I am glad to share that I am joining the [Pitt HexAI Lab](https://pitthexai.github.io/) at University of Pittsburgh as a Explainable Healthcare AI Researcher under the supervision of Professor [Ahmad P. Tafti](https://aptafti.github.io/) !
+**August**:

-**🏆 August 2023**: Our team has been awarded thrid place at the [Emory Health AI Bias Datathon '23](https://emory.healthdatathon.com/) organized by the Emory University School of Medicine !
+- Our team has been awarded third place at the [Emory Health AI Bias Datathon '23](https://emory.healthdatathon.com/) organized by the Emory University School of Medicine !

-**🏆 August 2023**: Our project "ROAD System: Reducing Opioid Overdoses and Deaths in PA" has been selected by an audience of healthcare professionals and patient advocates for People's Choice Award at the [Health Care Redesign Expo](https://www.patientsafetytech.com/pghexpo).
-Kudos to my best patient safety fellows !
+- Our project "ROAD System: Reducing Opioid Overdoses and Deaths in PA" has been selected by an audience of healthcare professionals and patient advocates for People's Choice Award at the [Health Care Redesign Expo](https://www.patientsafetytech.com/pghexpo).
+Kudos to my best patient safety fellows!

-**🏆 July 2023**: I am excited to share that our team of Healthcare and ML domain experts has been shortlisted as Finalist of the [Generative AI Innovation Incubator at CMU - Medicine and Public Health Track](https://www.cs.cmu.edu/generative-ai/hackathons)!
+**July**: I am excited to share that our team of Healthcare and ML domain experts has been shortlisted as Finalist of the [Generative AI Innovation Incubator at CMU - Medicine and Public Health Track](https://www.cs.cmu.edu/generative-ai/hackathons)!

-**📚 June 2023**: I will be attending the [AIMI Symposium](https://aimi.stanford.edu/aimisymposium/agenda) in person organized by the Stanford Center for Artificial Intelligence in Medicine and Imaging (AIMI Center) at Stanford University !

-**🏆 June 2023**: Our team has been selected as Top 3 in the Machine Learning Category in the [SAS Hackathon](https://www.sas.com/sas/events/hackathon.html) !
+**June**: Our team has been selected as Top 3 in the Machine Learning Category in the [SAS Hackathon](https://www.sas.com/sas/events/hackathon.html) !

-**🏆 May 2023**: Passionate about Responsible AI in Healthcare, I have been selected by the Jewish Healthcare Foundation as a [Feinstein Patient Safety Fellow](https://www.patientsafetytech.com/fellowship/) to work on patient safety issues in the US !
+**May**: Passionate about Responsible AI in Healthcare, I have been selected by the Jewish Healthcare Foundation as a [Feinstein Patient Safety Fellow](https://www.patientsafetytech.com/fellowship/) to work on patient safety issues in the US !

-**📚 April 2023**: I have been selected to participate in an ML in Healthcare summer research camp at UIUC and I am happy to have Professor [Jimeng Sun](https://sunlab.org/). and Ph.D. student [Zhen Lin](https://zlin7.github.io) as my advisors!

-**🧑‍💻 April 2023**: I am attending the [MIT Hacking Medicine - Grand Hack 2023](https://grandhack.mit.edu/boston23/) in person at MIT !
+**April**: I am attending the [MIT Hacking Medicine - Grand Hack 2023](https://grandhack.mit.edu/boston23/) in person at MIT !

-Keywords:
----
-Machine Learning in Production <br />
-Healthcare Analytics <br />
-LLMs <br />
-Healthcare + Biomedical Applications <br />
-Product + Project Management <br />
-Research <br />

 Book(s) I am reading:
 ---